 4X games owe much to Sid Meier’s Civilization series, but we thought we would show a bit of love to the other 4X games that have helped elevate the genre to achieve the prestige it enjoys today.
-We’ve also done our best to include a range of settings and strategy focuses in our 4X games list, so if you’re not all that interested in guiding an empire through history then you can also expect 4X games about medieval conquest, space empires and even religious domination.
+We have also done our best to include a range of settings and strategy focuses in our best 4X games list, so if you are not all that interested in guiding an empire through history then you can also expect 4X games about medieval conquest, space empires and even religious domination.

 Probably the most popular frontier for 4X games to explore (exterminate, expand, and exploit) is deep space.
 It is a natural fit: the fantasy of meeting new races and discovering new worlds across an entire galaxy is filled with tantalising possibilities.